 At the same time extraeconomic zones are created and protected, they will also need to be populated and will generate biodiversity and capture CO2 where nobody imagined it happening before.
 A good example of a region in which this can happen is the deserts of the world.
 There is no technical reason why they could not be lush and green.

 What doesn’t work, what we don’t have time for, is using the economy without intervention into its central driver : The increase of utilization of fossil fuels.
 It is like asking a person to find water outside when he is next to a faucet that has clean drinking water.
 The immediacy of reward from using the economic system never wins over the future day of reconning.
 People are more involved with what they want over what they fear, or they would not leave their homes.
 We need to make it so that they reduce the risks to their existence automatically, and this can only be achieved by challenging them to become locally autonomous and fossil fuel independent.

 The result has been suggested by other people, sometimes with a reference to new computer technologies for interconnection (See f.i.
 Rifkin).
 The shift to a more virtual existence is however one of the economic capture mechanisms : Less freedom, more control of the consumer.
 It goes hand in hand with the rise of eugenic forces, also in the interest of driving better economic parameters.
 The real solution is much more about using humans as they where intended, as active working people for their own good, even if aided with technology.

 Agoracentric : The village is the center of attention

-The step into a fragemented autonomous world does not mean people need to be isolated, they can travel freely (at next to no cost as Tesla already demonstrates), share experiences, but need to show they can manage their region with (hopefully carbon negative) effects.
+The step into a fragmented autonomous world does not mean people need to be isolated, they can travel freely (at next to no cost as Tesla already demonstrates), share experiences, but need to show they can manage their region with (hopefully carbon negative) effects.
 Competition between regions can exist on quality and style.
-Forming blocks with armies has to be actively combatted by the united military.
+Forming blocks with armies has to be actively combated by the united military.